In this article

 Pros of the in-house approach

 1. Full control over the integration UI/UX.
 When a company develops integrations in-house, it has complete control over functionality, customization, and performance.
-This is essential for businesses with unique workflows or industry-specific needs such as healthcare.
+This is essential for businesses with unique workflows or industry-specific needs such as healthcare, where specialized expertise from a healthcare mobile development company is often required to ensure compliance and security.

 2. No dependence on third-party vendors.
 Using an external integration platform means relying on its uptime, API support, and business decisions.
 In-house development eliminates this dependency, ensuring the company is not affected by a vendor's limitations, pricing changes, or service disruptions.